rememberSoftwares/yacana/README.md

 # Checking if the question has a specific plant specified
 def check_has_specific_plant():
-    # Self reflection
+    # Self-reflection
     Task(
-        f"In your opinion, does the question mentions a specific plant name or one that you can identify ?", agent1).solve()
+        f"In your opinion, does the question mention a specific plant name or one that you can identify ?", agent1).solve()

     # Yes / no routing again.